Create an API key

 | Missing, invalid, or revoked token | 401 Unauthorized |

-| V1 API not enabled for the organization, or insufficient role | 403 Forbidden |
+| V1 API not enabled for the organization, or insufficient role for the endpoint | 403 Forbidden |

 Key hygiene